readthedocs/readthedocs.org/docs/user/guides/setup-single-sign-on-github-gitlab-bitbucket.rst

 The same process is followed in case you need to remove admin access, but still want that user to have access to read the documentation.
-Instead of revoking access completely, just need their permissions to read only.
+Instead of revoking access completely, downgrade their permissions to *read only*.

 .. seealso::
     To learn more about choosing a Single Sign-on approach,